Bloutiouf/config-path/README.md

 This module exports a `function(filename)` which loads a config file.

 `filename` is the path to the YAML file.
 If it points to a directory, it loads the config file _config.yml_ inside this directory.
+If it's undefined, it defaults to the process's current working directory

 In any case, the value of `filename` can be overriden by the environment variable `CONFIG`.

+If the config file does not exist, `ENOENT` is thrown.

 ### Example

 Given the file _./super-website/app.js_:

-	var config = require('config-path')(__dirname);
+	var config = require('config-path')();
 	var express = require('express');

 	var app = express();
 	...
 	app.listen(config.listen);

+the following command loads _./config.yml_:

+	node ./super-website/app.js

 the following command loads _./super-website/config.yml_:

-	node ./super-website/app.js
+	cd super-website && node ./app.js

 the following command loads _/var/www/configs/super-website.yml_: